 As you see Properties is a useful tool in everyday work, you can calculate rigorously, easily and quickly many different properties, you can set preferred units, you can define and save many different streams.

 - Entirely written in C++ (since first edition, 1993)

 - Up to 100 different streams with up to 50 components per stream (user can redefine)

 - Several compilations of chemical data and BIPs are available, the user can add new components and BIPs

-- Proprietary compilation with data on more than 1500 chemicals and 25000 BIPs
+- Proprietary compilation with data for more than 1600 chemicals and 30000 BIPs

 - flexible database format (support for up to 30 different correlations) works with all majour standards including DIPPR.